microsoft/PubSec-Info-Assistant/docs/transparency.md

 True Negative | The user asks a question and the system does not find any document available to answer and there was no document available to the system.<br/><br/>Example: A question is asked "Tell me about fresh water supply in Georgia".
 A document that discusses fresh water availability in Georgia was never uploaded.
 It is not found, summarized or cited.
 The system responds that it is unable to answer the question.

 All documents submitted to the system should be confirmed to have successfully processed to help eliminate False Negative outcomes.
 False Positive and True Negative outcomes may be reduced by ensuring that relevant documents are submitted and successfully processed by the system.
 False Positive outcomes may be mitigated by human review of citations.

+During web-grounded interactions, human oversight is required to verify the vailidity of the source data; web content should not be inately trusted.

 **NOTE:** Due to generative AI's capability to fabricate, end users should always leverage citations to verify results.